Keyboard shortcuts

 Accessible Notes is designed from the ground up to be usable by everyone, including people who rely on assistive technologies.
 The app itself follows accessibility best practices, and the documents it produces carry that same commitment forward.
 You don't need to be a technical expert to get great results — the app guides you through every step.

-If you're just getting started, every account starts with 100 free pages — no subscription needed.
+If you're just getting started, every account starts with 30 free pages — no subscription needed.
+Sign in to get started.

 What would you like to do?